harsh-h-patle/Summer-Project/README.md

 # Summer-Project
-Reinforcement Learning created by Summer Intern 2023
+Project in Reinforcement Learning created by Summer Intern 2023